rockon1985/react-cypress-starter-kit/README.md

-# react-cypress-todo-starter
+# react-cypress-starter-kit
-A Starter Project to explore Cypress for Unit and End-to-end testing in React application
+End to end Testing React App with Cypress